Muts256/Active-Directory-Monitoring/README.md

     - To enhance the analyst's practical skills using SIEM-Splunk.
     - Installation and configuration of Splunk, Active Directory, Sysmon.
     - Search and analyze events on Splunk
-    - Document findings see pdf above
+    - Document findings see Active Directory pdf above